marcelohdez/.dotfiles/README.md

 Run `./init.sh`.
 Assuming a clean install this should place config files and scripts where they go.
 You should log out and log back in to be in `zsh`.

-Assuming you do not have a login manager, many environment variables will not be available, so `source .profile` so the next step works.

 Now, finally, `theme <light|dark>` must be run at least once for the config files to be put in place.
 Otherwise, [darkman] must be enabled through its